ualibraries/old_ualibraries.github.io/_posts/2015-08-10-readable-facets.md

 ![]({{ site.url }}/downloads/summon-discipline-facet.png)

-Some solutions proposed on the Summon listserv included increasing the width of the facet field to a wider number of pixels and changing the text-overflow property.
+Solutions proposed on the Summon listserv included increasing the `width` of the facet field to a wider number of pixels and changing the `text-overflow` property.
 These solutions could help to save some horizontal real estate and to display more of the label, but there wasn't a guarantee that the entire facet label would display.

 We decided to take up more vertical real estate in order to show the entire facet label no matter what, and to adjust the vertical spacing between the labels and also the result counts so they stayed next to each other.